 So it's really just kind of a performance thing at this point for him, I think.

-Obviously, he can't show weakness or appear to be giving up on the InfoWars brand without threatening the morale of the customers that he wants to buy stuff from the new store, so he needs to keep on looking like he's putting up a fight.
+Obviously, he can't show weakness or appear to be giving up on the InfoWars brand without threatening the morale of the customers that he wants to buy stuff from the new store.

 So on the 13th, he ends up having to not do the show.

-But I got news just yesterday evening that the Democrat Party law firms, Paul Weiss, the ones that Trump sanctioned and admitted to their law fair, have been doing bait and switches in the Travis County Austin, Texas courts with their Soros judge, the same one that ran the show trial uh three years ago with HBO.
+But I got news just yesterday evening that the Democrat Party law firms, Paul Weiss, the ones that Trump sanctioned and admitted to their law fair, have been doing bait and switches in the Travis County, Austin, Texas courts with their Soros judge, the same one that ran the show trial three years ago with HBO.

 Now, the federal court has blocked them shutting this operation down.

-They had their fake option with the onion and Bloomberg, and remember all that last year, and tried to close this other time, of course.
+And remember all that last year and tried to close this other topic.

 After he got done with court, he came back to work because duty called.